simpx/simpy/docs/topical_guides/process_interaction.rst

 :attr:`~simpy.events.Process.target`).
 Following that it will throw the ``Interrupt`` exception into the process.

-Since we don't to anything special to the original target event of the process, the interrupted process can yield the same event again after catching the ``Interrupt`` – Imagine someone waiting for a shop to open.
+Since we don't do anything special to the original target event of the process, the interrupted process can yield the same event again after catching the ``Interrupt`` – Imagine someone waiting for a shop to open.
 The person may get interrupted by a phone call.
 After finishing the call, he or she checks if the